The MMM Checklist

 Failure to allow for marketing performance to change over time can give you faulty results and cause you to make poor decisions when a channel goes from an under- to over-performer (or vice versa).

-B. Marketing Spend Time-Shift
+B. Marketing spend time-shift

 If you spend a thousand dollars on a podcast ad today, you will not receive all of the conversions due to that ad today.
 You probably won’t even receive them all in the next week.
 Since it takes time for listeners to download a podcast, listen to it, and eventually decide to make a purchase it could take many weeks for your marketing spend to have its full effect.